Aurora Generator Test: Criticisms

 There was some discussion as to whether Aurora hardware mitigation devices (HMD) can cause other failures.
 In May 2011, Quanta Technology published an article that used RTDS (Real Time Digital Simulator) testing to examine the "performance of multiple commercial relay devices available" of Aurora HMDs.
 To quote: "The relays were subject to different test categories to find out if their performance is dependable when they need to operate, and secure in response to typical power system transients such as faults, power swing and load switching...
 In general, there were technical shortcomings in the protection scheme’s design that were identified and documented using the real time testing results.
 RTDS testing showed that there is, as yet, no single solution that can be widely applied to any case, and that can present the required reliability level."
 A presentation from Quanta Technology and Dominion succinctly stated in their reliability assessment "HMDs are not dependable, nor secure."

 Joe Weiss, a cybersecurity and control system professional, disputed the findings from this report and claimed that it has misled utilities.
 He wrote: "This report has done a great deal of damage by implying that the Aurora mitigation devices will cause grid issues.
 Several utilities have used the Quanta report as a basis for not installing any Aurora mitigation devices.
 Unfortunately, the report has several very questionable assumptions.
 They include applying initial conditions that the hardware mitigation was not designed to address such as slower developing faults, or off nominal grid frequencies.
-Existing protection will address “slower” developing faults and off nominal grid frequencies (<59 Hz or >61 Hz).
+Existing protection will address "slower" developing faults and off nominal grid frequencies (<59 Hz or >61 Hz in North America).
 The Aurora hardware mitigation devices are for the very fast out-of-phase condition faults that are currently gaps in protection (i.e., not protected by any other device) of the grid."

 Timeline

 On March 4, 2007, Idaho National Laboratory demonstrated the Aurora vulnerability.

 On June 21, 2007, NERC notified industry about the Aurora vulnerability.

 On September 27, 2007, CNN released a previously classified demonstration video of the Aurora attack on their homepage.
-That video can be downloaded from here.

 On October 13, 2010, NERC released a recommendation to industry on the Aurora vulnerability.

-On July 3, 2014, the US Department of Homeland Security released 840 pages of documents related to Aurora.
+On July 3, 2014, the US Department of Homeland Security released 840 pages of documents related to Aurora in response to an unrelated FOIA request.